RHilburn75/PyBer_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/94253815/147364919-2e7b43aa-a8e4-40d1-bac9-90c6862a413f.png)

 ## Summary

+ Population in these three area directly impact the data found.
+With a denser population in the urban areas, people tend to use rideshares more often due to congestion in the cities.
+Witht he amount drivers and volume of rides, it helps keep cost low.
+Shorter drives and more riders sharing rides impact the cost as well.
+  Lookig at the surburban data, ride es are in the middle of the road.
+This could be due to people moving to the suburbs to raise families.
+More people have their own vehicle.
+There are more ride shares as people may use this mode of transit to go to work, avoid using their cars.
+   Finally, the rural areas tend to have less rides, less drivers but higher fee.
+More rural areas could be seperated by larger distances which will drive up the overall cost.
+More people may als be more dependant on their own form of tranportation
 ### Based on the results, provide 3 business recommnedations to the CEO for addressing any disparities among the city types